 - Huge social icons (although I prefer using this plugin for my blog)

 - Multiple widget block areas in the footer section

-I eventually plan on replacing my current theme to either the Parallax Pro or the Showcase Pro theme.
-There’s so many decisions to make, it’s hard to make them sometimes….not sure if this will actually become a reality?
+I eventually plan on replacing my current theme to either the Parallax Pro Genesis or the Showcase Pro theme.
+There are so many decisions to make, it’s hard to make them sometimes….not sure if this will actually become a reality?

 Things I love about Parallax:

 - It looks very slick

 - The home page has a parallax scroll effect, which looks awesome

 - Big call to action that sits at the bottom